 The chance of long-term transplant success is higher than 94%, according to the Eye Bank Association of America.
-The generally high rate of success of corneal transplantation is attributed to many factors, including the effectiveness of the immunosuppressive drugs used to treat graft rejection.
+We can attribute the generally high rate of success of corneal transplantation to many factors, including the effectiveness of the immunosuppressive drugs used to treat graft rejection.

 Read more about the corneal transplant recovery experience.